p-o-s-t/CTFs/SecDSM/miniCTF_sept2025/minictf_sept2025.md

 For this MiniCTF, we're provided with a packet capture (pcap) that will lead us to 3 different flags.
 As with any challenge that has multiple flags in one file, we may jump around to find the flags in an unusual order.
 This write-up starts with Flag #1.

 ### Flag 1
-The pcap file isn't large at 127kB, so I use Wireshark to inspect the contents of the pcap.
+The pcap file isn't large at 127kB, so I use ***Wireshark*** to inspect the contents of the pcap.
 A quick check of the Protocol Hierarchy Stats shows that we only have a few protocols to dig into.

 ![Protocol Hierarchy Statistics from the MiniCTF pcap](image.png)

-There's only one UDP stream, so we open that up to immediately some login attempts that eventually up being successful.
+There's only one UDP stream, so we open that up to immediately see some login attempts that eventually end up being successful.

 ![alt text](image-1.png)